Generic Name: ropinirole (oral) (roe PIN i role)

 What other drugs will affect ropinirole?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking ropinirole with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Taking ropinirole with other drugs that make you sleepy can worsen this effect.
+Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with ropinirole, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.